sasquatch678/A-Painted-World/Gameplay.md/Combat.md

   | Weapon Type    | Effect |
   |:--------------:|:-------------:|
   | Blade | Bleed for 3 seconds
-  | One-Handed Blunt | Fatigue damage + Silence
+  | One-Handed Blunt | Fatigue damage + Silence for 3/4/5 seconds
-  | Two-Handed Blunt | Weaken the target's armor
+  | Two-Handed Blunt | Weaken the target's armor for 3/4/5 seconds

 - Bashing: You can bash by holding block and using left click.
 Bashing deals 1 Poise damage and will interrupt and stagger Powerattacking/Blocking enemies.
 Bashing has a 1.5 second cooldown and requires 50 strength.